dward2/BME547/Lectures/unit_testing.md

 examples for doing so can be found at [Resources/unit_testing_class_methods.md](../Resources/unit_testing_class_methods.md).

+### Unit testing of functions with user input/output
+In general, good modular coding will separate code for getting user input and doing screen output into separate functions so that all remaining functions can be easily tested with defined input parameters and returns.
+However, there may be times where a function that gets user input or does screen output may need to be tested.
+See
+[Unit Testing of User Input/Output with pytest](./unit_testing_input_output.md) for information on doing such testing.

 ## Exercise
 __Goal__:  Develop a Python function that:
 * receives as parameters two tuples, `(x1, y1), (x2, y2)`, that represent two